sschlamp/Data-Analyst-Udacity/README.md

 # Data-Analyst-Udacity
-Projects for my Data Analyst Nanodegree with Udacity
+Projects as part of my Data Analyst Nanodegree with Udacity

 ## PROJECT #1: Investigate a Dataset